History of Sega in Caucasian States

 |History of Sega in Caucasian States|

 Armenia, Azerbaijan and Georgia declared independence in 1991.
-In the next years they became a member of the Commonwealth of Independent States (CIS).
+In the next years they became members of the Commonwealth of Independent States (CIS).
+However, Georgia left the CIS in 2008 due to the Russo-Georgian War.

 Video game consoles